I Want To...

 I Want to...

-Pursuant to Organization Policy 111.14, a qualified physician-investigator or mid-level provider must participate in the informed consent process for research studies involving certain drugs, devices, or clinical procedures.
+Pursuant to Organization Policy 111.14, a qualified physician-investigator or Advanced Practice Provider (APP) must participate in the informed consent process for research studies involving certain drugs, devices, or clinical procedures.

 What studies are covered by the policy?